 ¹ Autoriti Monetari Brunei Darussalam Annual Report 2018 p.
 14.

-² A Tale of Two Countries: Cash Demand in Canada and Sweden, Bank of Canada, Staff Discussion Paper 2019-7 by Walter Engert, Ben Fung and Björn Segendorf, August 2019.
+² A Tale of Two Countries: Cash Demand in Canada and Sweden, Bank of Canada, Staff Discussion See Banknote paper.
+2019-7 by Walter Engert, Ben Fung and Björn Segendorf, August 2019.